 I appreciated the importance of this email, so I reviewed my previous email-writing experience for inDrive and read advice from experts on approaches for this type of communication.
 I decided to adopt a balance of humor (admitting how frustrating it is when apps don’t work properly) while transition to a comment on being grateful for the drivers' loyalty to inDrive and finishing with assurances that the company is committed to improving the service.

 Copy in and Copy out for banners and ads

 Similar to push notifications, this type of copy has a small character limit.
 Unlike pushes, however, these texts are the first impression potential users may have with inDrive.
 No pressure, right?
 I take extra care to craft copy that engages and leads the audience to follow links to learn more about the service.

 With inDrive, I enjoy that I can employ humor in this kind of copy.
 For example, the company introduced two new cashless payment options in one region, so employed jokes such as that passengers no longer needed to count change or worry about math to pay for their rides.

 TripleTen (formerly Practicum)

-I've been working with TripleTen since August 2022.
+I worked with TripleTen from August 2022 to October 2023.
 I first started as an editor for their online QA Tester course.
-I was responsible for reviewing translations from Russian into English of the course materials to assure proper terminology and consistency with TripleTen's TOV and style.
-Since March 2023, I've been working with the TripleTen Israel marketing team, editing texts ranging from emails to banners and ads, as well as presentations for webinars.
-Using my knowledge of Practicum's TOV and style guide, as well as taking into account the specifics of the Israeli market, I ensure that all the copy is clear and concise for TripleTen's diverse audience.
+I was responsible for reviewing translations from Russian into English of the course materials to ensure proper terminology and consistency with TripleTen's TOV and style.
+In March 2023, I began working with the TripleTen Israel marketing team, editing texts ranging from emails to banners, ads, and presentations for webinars.
+Using my knowledge of Practicum's TOV and style guide, as well as taking into account the specifics of the Israeli market, I ensured that all the copy was clear and concise for TripleTen's diverse audience.